 In no way do I mean it.
 If I stop now, I will leave Shea to deal with the Warlock Lord alone.

 I lose myself in the stories of Terry Brooks’s Sword of Shannara and wish they never ended.
+As the night cools, the crickets sing their lullaby.

 “Katie, time to turn off the lights,” Mom says.